michael-steinert/RustCalculatorImageCombiner/README.md

 * References must always point to valid Data

 ### Slices

 * Slices do not take Ownership of the underlying Data

+### Crates

+* Packages contain Crates (Libraries) that are created by Cargo
+* A Crate contains Modules that allow to organize the Code

 # Cargo Commands